CrookedPoe/c9bot/README.md

 ### c9>class
 sends an express link to our virtual zoom class.

+### c9>8ball or c9>8b
+The obligatory magic 8-ball functionality that every good robot has.

 ## Other commands
 ---
 There are other commands available to moderators, and furthermore just me as the developer.